-On October 14, 1963, the first Green Hills Library opened at 10714 S. Roberts Road in Palos Hills.
-Lillian Babcock was appointed head librarian in November 1963 but agreed to run the library “only until they could afford to pay someone.”
+On October 14, 1963, the first Green Hills Public Library District building opened at 10714 S. Roberts Road in Palos Hills.
+Lillian Babcock was appointed head librarian in November 1963 but agreed to run the Library “only until they could afford to pay someone.”
 She stayed on as head librarian until March 31, 1986!

 Having outgrown the first location, the Library moved into a larger facility at 10708 S. Roberts Road on October 15, 1966.
 Shortly after opening the new location, “Saturday Story Hour” began as a program for children.

 Again as the Library continued to expand and grow, it became clear that a new location would become necessary.
 On October 30, 1971 a groundbreaking was held for the building of a new 10,000 square-foot facility at the Library’s current location of 8611 W. 103rd Street.
 This new Library was built at no expense to the community because of careful financial planning by the Board of Trustees.